 Knowing how to clean dryer vent components also includes the lint trap vent.
 This area around the lint trap can collect lint and debris, especially if the lint trap is clogged.
 Here’s how to easily clean the lint trap vent with a dryer vent cleaning brush:

 - Sweep the dryer vent brush throughout the vent, collecting all visible lint and debris.
 Repeat as needed.

 - Use a narrow hose vacuum attachment to remove any remaining lint.

-The dryer’s vent tubing is often where the most lint accumulates.
-Here’s how to clean dryer vent tubing so your dryer functions optimally and the risk of fire is reduced:
+The dryer’s vent tubing, called the dryer duct, is often where the most lint accumulates.
+Here’s how to clean dryer ducts so your dryer functions optimally and the risk of fire is reduced: